mm-adt/mm-adt.github.io/theory.md

 | `inst` | a [ring](https://en.wikipedia.org/wiki/Ring_(mathematics)) with unity           | `*`,`+`,`-`,`&`,`|`     | `0=>[none]`,`1=>[id]` |

 <br/>
-Every algebraic structure has a set of axioms whose entailments yield theorems.
+An algebraic structure defines a set of axioms whose entailments yield theorems.
 In mm-ADT, theorems are used by the virtual machine to perform [type checking](https://en.wikipedia.org/wiki/Type_system#Type_checking), [type inference](https://en.wikipedia.org/wiki/Type_inference), and program optimization.
-Furthermore, via the construct of _model-ADTs_ and _embeddings_, different algebraic structures (ultimately using the same fundamental types as carriers) can be defined and mixed within the same computation.
+Furthermore, via the constructs of _model-ADTs_ and _embeddings_, different algebraic structures (which ultimately use the same fundamental types as carriers) can be defined and mixed within the same computation.
 Models specify isolated algebraic environments and rules for moving between them.
 In the lexicon of [category theory](https://en.wikipedia.org/wiki/Category_theory), models are _categories_ and embeddings are [_functors_](https://en.wikipedia.org/wiki/Functor).
 Thus, the "default algebraic structures" specified in the table above are understood to be a collection of models denoted `mm`&mdash;the core model-ADT from which all other models are ultimately derived.

 ```groovy
 mmadt> true | false             // bool or